-Depending on your pet’s hair type, he or she may benefit from a little pre-travel summer grooming.
-Be careful, though; trimming an unruly mane is a good idea, but read this pet grooming advice before taking things too far.
-A pet's hair acts as a natural cooling system and some coverage can protect their skin from sun damage, so a buzzcut could leave them hot and bothered.
+Depending on your pet's hair type, he or she may benefit from a little pre-travel summer grooming.
+Trimming an unruly mane is a good idea, but read this pet grooming advice before taking things too far.
+A pet's hair acts as a natural cooling system, and some coverage can protect their skin from sun damage, so a buzzcut could leave them hot and bothered.

-When it’s hot outside and your pet will be traveling for an extended period of time, it’s even more vital that they eat the right amount at the right times and stay hydrated (just like you)!
-Food and exercise should be monitored in the days before your trip to keep your pet feeling as calm and normal as possible.
-Make sure fresh water is always available in the hours before you head out, so your pet reaches healthy levels of hydration.
+When it's hot outside, and your pet will be traveling for an extended period, it's even more vital that they eat the right amount at the right times and stay hydrated (just like you)!
+Food and exercise should be monitored the days before your trip to keep your pet as calm and normal as possible.
+Make sure fresh water is always available in the hours before you head out so your pet reaches healthy hydration levels.

-Even if there's a long journey ahead, it's best to avoid food for at least two hours before you take off to avoid any tummy upsets.
+Even if there's a long journey ahead, it's best to avoid food for at least two hours before taking off to avoid tummy upsets.

 Give your pets plenty of water before and after your trip, and make sure water is available during your entire trip.
 You should attach a water bowl securely to their crate and fill it at the last moment before taking off.

 Pro tip: If you’re traveling by air, freeze your water bowls or trays the night before the move so the water will melt slowly over time, to reduce spillage and ensure water is available for longer!
 If you’re traveling by ground, make sure to bring portable water bowls with you to provide water on rest stops.